jwa7/rho_learn/README.md

 # Examples

-An end-to-end workflow of learning the HOMO scalar field of gas-phase water monomers is provided in the `docs/example/scalar_field` directory.
+An end-to-end workflow of learning the HOMO scalar field of gas-phase water monomers is provided in the `docs/example/field` directory.
 Note: generate of the learning targets requires a specific version of the quantum chemistry code `FHI-aims`, which is not yet publicly available.

-An example of tensorial learning is provided in
+An example of tensorial learning is provided in `docs/example/field`, whereby the chemical shielding (or 'EFG') tensors are used as an example.

 ## Water